 - The Mistake: Using passport photos with a colored background, that are outdated, or do not meet the strict size requirements.

-- How to Avoid: Get new photos taken at a professional studio in Dubai that is familiar with UAE visa standards (recent, white background, specific dimensions).
+- How to Avoid: Have new photos taken at a professional studio in Dubai that follows UAE visa requirements, including recent images, a white background, and specific dimensions.

 Frequently Asked Questions (FAQs)